Apple is on a roll.

 Apple ran into this issue with the introduction of its Messages app.
 Because predictive text reduces data entry times, it was initially hardwired with no opt-out.
 The iOS corrected intentional abbreviations like “LOL.”
 This drove serial texters mad.
 Learning the error of its ways, Apple provided methods to disable .
 Disaster averted.
 In iOS 11, Siri is doing it again.

 You know how when you shop at Amazon, everything you browse seems to follow you — all over the Internet?
 It is even worse with Amazon suggestions and emails.
-If you purchase an iPad cover, you are bombarded with dozens of other after-purchase covers and sleeves.
-(Since you just purchased one cover, you must need 6 or 10 more.)
+If you buy an iPad cover, you are bombarded with dozens of other after-purchase covers and sleeves.
+(Since you purchased one cover, you must need 6 or 10 more.)
 When you stream a movie, other films are suggested “because you watched…” I used Priceline to book an emergency flight for a funeral.
 Priceline now thinks I am a globetrotter, emailing me numerous travel offers.
-This algorithm is similar to On-Device Learning.
+This algorithm is like On-Device Learning.
 Ironically, the new Safari disables browser data retrieval for predictions from other websites.

 Here is the idea: With On-Device Learning, when you search for eyeglasses, Apple assumes you are nearly blind.
 So local eye exam locations show up on Maps.
 If you lookup photos of a different country, Apple assumes you are planning a trip there and curates news about the destination in Apple News.
 If you read an article about bombings or politics, the same principle applies.